Hype for modular construction has hit a level of ubiquity.

 Almost all buildings involve some prefabrication, or offsite production.
 But when it comes to full three-dimensional structures that are built almost entirely offsite, known as volumetric modular building, the segment has wrangled about 4% of the market and, in 2017, drove approximately $7 billion worth of construction activity, according to the Modular Building Institute.
 There's potential for about 10% around the corner, some experts say.

-Modular’s exemplaries such as Skender, a 64-year-old conventional builder at its core, are looking at the method of assembling 90%-complete buildings offsite as a way to solve fundamental societal challenges one module at a time.
+And though 4% may seem miniscule now, modular’s exemplaries such as Skender, a 64-year-old conventional builder at its core, are looking at the method of assembling 90%-complete buildings offsite as a way to solve fundamental societal challenges one module at a time.

 It's what society is demanding, according to presenters last month at the Modular Building Institute's Offsite Construction Expo (OSCE) in Washington, D.C.